Kibuns/Webshop-ChicnChoc/PORTFOLIO.md

 - Make PR
 - Repeat

 Do try this workflow out, I decided to work on a automatic docker build implementation for my product service.
-First I looked at the user story "[US11]As a developer I want to use tools to ease my development process in the long run".
+Frist I looked at my user stories, but I wanted to find a way to ease the development process, so it kind of entails all of the user stories, so I just linked it to #4 since I wanted to work on that.
 Then I made an issue about adding an automatic way to build a docker image on push to master.
 I worked on this in a branch, made a pull request, linked that request to the issue and the underlying user story, and then merged.
 <img src ="https://user-images.githubusercontent.com/77112006/144237669-b6d4cc24-2024-4f04-bcff-97ce2141dc6d.png" width=900/>